-Tom O’Bryan, author of The Autoimmune Fix, explains that millions of people suffer from autoimmunity but don’t realize it.
+Tom O’Bryan, the author of The Autoimmune Fix, explains that millions of people suffer from autoimmunity but don’t realize it.

-O’Bryan asserts that autoimmunity is actually a spectrum, and many people experiencing general malaise are already on it.
+O’Bryan asserts that autoimmunity is a spectrum, and many people experiencing general malaise are already on it.

 Health advocate Chris Kresser reports that 1 in 2 Americans has a chronic disease.